djhshih/guidelines-genai-usage/README.md

 # Guidelines on GenAI usage in science

+While GenAI can provide productivity gain when used appropriately, it has also amplified the creation of unprofessional work dubbed "AI slop," without little effort from the users.

+The quality of work produced by GenAI can sometimes be impressive, especially in the context of writing text that need not be grounded in facts or generating images that need not be accurate.
+However, it is important that remember that AI-generated work often contains fabricated facts and data, because GenAI are trained to generate text or images that are plausible but not necessiarily accurate.

+At best, creating AI slop reflects poorly on the user's professionalism and quality of work at worse; at worst, it leads to scientific misconduct.

 ## Misconducts

+The definitions of scientific misconducts remain unchanged in the era of GenAI.
+Common misconducts include

+Fabrication: making up data, results, facts, or citations

 Plagiarism: claiming other people's work as your own or using other's people's work without proper **attribution**

-Fabrication: making up data, results, facts, or citations

 Copyright violation: using other's people work without proper **authorization**